Pink's Grill Chili Recipe

 1 teaspoon dried oregano

-1 can (14 1/2 oz size) stewed tomatoes
+1 can (14.5 ounce size) stewed tomatoes

 2 tablespoons paprika

-Sour cream, chopped onion, and shredded cheddar cheese for serving
+sour cream, chopped onion, and shredded cheddar cheese for serving

 Prepare a fire in a charcoal grill.
 When the coals are medium hot, sear the steak for 30 to 45 seconds on each side, or just long enough to nicely blacken the outside.
 Let cool.
 (This step adds a great flavor to the chili, but can be eliminated by the shortcut minded.)
 It definately makes a huge difference, don't skip this step unless you have to.